RidwanAz/Darey.io_Devops_Project/LAMP_Stack_Implementation/LAMP.md

     http://ubuntu_instance_public_ip_address

-## Modifying Directory Index To Serve php files
+#### Step 6: Modifying Directory Index To Serve php files

-By default, in the index.html comes before index.php1 file in /etc/apache2/mods-enabled/dir.conf.
+By default, in the index.html comes before index.php file in /etc/apache2/mods-enabled/dir.conf.
 As a result of this, apache will always serve html files before php file.
 The directory index needs to be modified to apache read php files

     sudo nano /etc/apache2/mods-enabled/dir.conf